1

 View Question

-The Nigerien defence budget is published on an annual basis as part of the financial law available in the Official Journal, in a printed…
+The Nigerien defense budget is published as part of the annual financial law and made accessible through the Official Journal.
+However, the budget is…

 Explore